matterandvoid-space/subscriptions/README.md

 where all subscriptions will have to be in a common module.
 IDE features like jump to definition work as expected instead of having to have special re-frame aware tooling.

-They are just functions, so you can just invoke them and get values, no need to use subscribe.
+Also, they are just functions, so you can just invoke them and get values, no need to use subscribe.

 You are free to mix and match using the registry (`reg-sub` etc.) and not (subscribing directly to functions).
 The registry is used to associate subscription keywords with handler functions and once the handler function is retrieved there is no difference in execution.